 Cultivating Relationships • Promoting Happiness • Supporting Good Health

-April 2nd is World Autism Day, and in support of Autism Acceptance Day, Autism Speaks encourages everyone to “Light it Up Blue!”
+April 2nd is World Autism Day, Autism Speaks encourages everyone to “Light it Up Blue!”
 This year marks the 15th annual World Autism Awareness Day.

 Perseverance through Art – Finding a creative voice, even in a Pandemic!